blog-dovydasvenckus/blog/_posts/2020-07-12-one-psu-two-fried-cpus.md

 I have asked them to inspect it by serial number because it was already returned to Fractals repair center by my local retailer.

+### Friday, September 11

+Received reply after almost two months of waiting.
+I expected a delay due to the ongoing pandemic, but not two months.

+Because they could not be certain that CPU fried my CPU's, they didn't refund me the cost of the CPU's.
+Instead, they offered to choose any product from their lineup.
+And I have chosen ITX case with the worst cooling potential a.k.a.
+Fractal Design Era Itx.
+But I'm a sucker for small cases, especially with wooden panels.

 ## Conclusion

 I was excited about this upgrade, but it turned out as a really frustrating one.